 As composers gain experience and recognition, they often transition to larger productions.
 These projects come with bigger budgets, allowing for more competitive film composer rates.
 The transition from independent films to major productions is a significant milestone in a composer’s career, reflecting their growth and expertise.
 This progression often involves a shift in the composer’s approach, as they must adapt to the increased scale and complexity of larger projects.
 Composers may find themselves working with larger orchestras, more advanced technology, and a broader range of musical styles, all of which contribute to the evolution of their craft.

 Mid-budget films offer a bridge between independent projects and major productions.
 These films typically have budgets ranging from a few million to tens of millions of dollars, allowing for more substantial film composer rates.
-Budgets can vary widely, but composers may earn anywhere from $10,000 to $100,000, depending on the project’s requirements and the composer’s reputation.
+For productions in the $10–50M range, mid-budget film composer rates generally fall between $10,000 – $100,000.
+At this level, expect a more collaborative team (orchestrators, recording musicians, engineers) and a higher production value in your score.
+Depending on the project’s requirements and the composer’s reputation.
 Here’s a breakdown:

 Mid-budget films provide composers with the opportunity to collaborate with larger teams, including orchestrators, conductors, and sound engineers.
 This experience is invaluable for developing the skills needed to handle the complexities of major productions.
 They also present composers with the chance to work on a diverse array of genres, from action-packed thrillers to heartfelt dramas and lighthearted comedies.